agiratech-mani/deckerwordpress/wp-content/plugins/no-longer-in-directory/readme.txt

 1. Plugin Page

 == Changelog ==

+= 1.0.59 =
+* Refreshed removed and no longer updated plugin lists with data from March 2, 2017
+* Added additional security advisories

+= 1.0.58 =
+* Refreshed removed and no longer updated plugin lists with data from February 21, 2017
+* Added additional security advisories

 = 1.0.57 =
 * Refreshed removed and no longer updated plugin lists with data from December 12, 2016